tiagofassoni/fancy-resume/resume.md

 : __10/2015 - nowadays__
   Projects involving data science, web and mobile programming for local and remote NGOs, such as Transparency International, Digital Democracy and São Paulo's Ciclocidade

 MobiLab
 : *Generalist Programmer*
 __10/2015 - nowadays__
   MobiLab is a laboratory, inside São Paulo City Hall, of technology applied to urban mobility.
-Inside it, I made a fully responsive and accessible website for public consultations of urban infrastructure, an website of the São Paulo bike lanes, a mapathon to put bike lanes on OpenStreetMap, and was Scrum Master of a bicycle routing app and a smartphone app for fining bad drivers
+Inside it, I made: The organization's website, a fully responsive and accessible website for public consultations of urban infrastructure, an website of the São Paulo bike lanes, a mapathon to put bike lanes on OpenStreetMap, and was Scrum Master of a bicycle routing app and a smartphone app for fining bad drivers

 Itaú Unibanco Bank
 : *Business Intelligence Analyst*